-“Seeing” an image involves many aspects of ourselves, both mental and physical.
+“Seeing” an image requires many aspects of ourselves, both mental and physical.
 There are times we stumble right over an image, simply because we’re thinking of something completely different.
 I’m not going to discuss those mental and physiological dilemmas, but rather a physical one: contrast.

 When you hear of “perfect” light, all this really means is that the contrast of the light actually matched the dynamic range of your camera.
 If you watch most box office movies, you’ll notice that the light is perfect most of the time.
 This is because directors are having the set lit by professionals who understand the need to create a scene brightness ratio that the film or digital motion picture camera can capture.

 The very same principles can be applied to landscape photography.
 The big difference is that in landscape photography we don’t have control of the scene brightness ratio.
 We do have control of timing and point of view though, which provides plenty of creative freedom.
 Over the years I have tuned my eyes to notice subtle differences in the sunlight and how various atmospheric conditions change it dramatically.
 In still photography, we can also make use of post-processing tools which give us even greater creative freedom.
-Post processing allows landscape photographers to alter the scene brightness ratio even more dramatically than any clouds or natural phenomenon.
-The amount of post production or processing you apply to your images is your choice, and the sky is the limit.
-Personally, I prefer to begin my creative process with the best light I can capture, as this always makes the post production much simpler and usually creates far superior work.
-Here is an example of an image that had great light and would, therefore, require very little post production work.
+Post-processing allows landscape photographers to alter the scene brightness ratio even more dramatically than any clouds or natural phenomenon.
+The amount of post-production or processing you apply to your images is your choice, and the sky is the limit.
+Personally, I prefer to begin my creative process with the best light I can capture, as this always makes the post-production much simpler, and usually creates far superior work.
+Here is an example of an image that had great light and would, therefore, require very little post-production work.

 When you study imagery, you will begin to notice that in many of your favorite images, the light is great.
 If the light is great, now you know why!